 Johns Model of Reflection (MSR)

-This article provides a practical explanation of Johns Model of Reflection.
+Johns Model of Reflection: this article provides a practical explanation of Johns Model of Reflection.
 After reading this article, you’ll understand the basics of this powerful experiential learning and reflective practice tool.

 What is Johns Model of Reflection?